 Differences Between Anorexia and Bulimia |

 feel they are in control of their behavior.
-The anorexic is more likely to believe they are in control of their eating and much less likely to admit to needing help, or that a problem even exists in the
+The anorexic is more likely to believe they are in control of their eating and much less likely to admit t that a problem even exists.

-as the result of their body, and for this reason are often depressed as they feel they are consistently failing to achieve the
+as the result of their body, and for this reason are often depressed as they feel they are consistently failing to achieve what they consider to be the

 Treatment for Bulimia |

-Treatment is most effective when it is implemented early on in the development of the disorder.
+Treatment is most effective if it can be implemented as early as possible in the development of the disorder.
 The primary goal when treating bulimia nervosa is to cut

 down on, or even eliminate, the binge eating and purging.
 Treatment, therefore, involves nutritional counseling, psychological support, and medication management.
 Patients establish a pattern of eating